PRP Knee Injection Overview

 Articular cartilage is the white, smooth tissue that covers the ends of each bone throughout the human body.
 In the knees, cartilage lesions or tears are extremely common.
 If the lesions go all the way through to the bone it is called a full-thickness lesion.
 PRP knee injections have the ability to provide nutrients and oxygen necessary to help slow down damage to the articular cartilage.

 How Does Dr. Matthew Provencher Perform an Autologous Blood Injection in the Knee?

 Dr. Provencher begins an autologous blood injection in the knee by extracting a small sample of a patient’s own blood, most commonly from the arm.
 The harvested blood is then spun in a centrifuge to separate the four main blood structures.
 Once separated, the platelet rich plasma is removed and injected directly into the injured knee’s tissue to accelerate healing.
 Since PRP therapy is an autologous blood injection obtained from a patient’s own blood, the risk of reaction is low.

-For more resources on an autologous blood injection in the knee, or to determine if you are a candidate for PRP knee injections, please contact the Denver, Vail and Aspen, Colorado area office of Dr. Matthew Provencher.
+For more resources on an autologous blood injection in the knee, or to determine if you are a candidate for PRP knee injections, please contact the orthopedic office of Dr. Matthew Provencher, serving patients in Denver, Vail and Aspen, Colorado.